Troubleshoot blocked .NET Framework installations and uninstallations

 |.NET Framework Setup cannot be run in Program Compatibility Mode.||See the Program Compatibility Issues section later in this article.|

 |.NET Framework 4.5.x/4.6.x/4.7.x/4.8 has not been installed because the component store has been corrupted.||See Fix Windows Update errors by using the DISM or System Update Readiness tool for more information.|

-Also see How to obtain the latest version of the Windows Update Agent to help manage updates on a computer on the Microsoft Support website.
+Also see How to update the Windows Update Agent to the latest version on the Microsoft Support website.

 |Setup may not run properly because Windows update encountered an error and displayed error code 0x80070643 or 0x643.||See .NET Framework update installation error: "0x80070643" or "0x643" on the Microsoft Support website.|